National Parks

 The nightly camping fee is $20.

-Located about 120 miles east of Tucson, its address is 12856 E. Rhyolite Creek Rd. and drivers use Arizona Highway 186.
-Chiricahua National Monument is open 24 hours a day and 365 days a year and it is a free NPS site to enter.
-Vehicles exceeding 25 feet are prohibited beyond the Visitor Center due to windy roads.
-Though vehicles up to 29 feet can camp in the campground.
+Located about 120 miles east of Tucson, its address is 12856 E. Rhyolite Creek Rd., and drivers use Arizona Highway 186.
+Chiricahua National Monument is open 24 hours a day, 365 days a year, and it is a free NPS site to enter.
+Due to windy roads, vehicles exceeding 25 feet are prohibited beyond the Visitor Center, though vehicles up to 29 feet can camp in the campground.

 Located in southern Arizona near the New Mexico border, Chiricahua National Monument is an ideal road trip stop along Interstate 10.
 It features a scenic drive, hiking and picnic spots.
 Here are the top activities in Chiricahua National Monument.
 Parks along Interstate 10 in Arizona. #NationalParks